 This shower is best seen with a clearest sky as possible so try and get away from street lights and other light pollution sources.

-Although the meteors will appear to come from Gemini, which is in the north-northeast towards midnight, they can appear anywhere in the sky so pick a viewing place that is clear of obstructing trees and buildings.
+Although the meteors will appear to come from Gemini, which is in the north-northeast, they can appear anywhere in the sky so pick a viewing place that is clear of obstructing trees and buildings.

-The activity of a meteor shower often reaches a peak for one or two nights, and for this year’s Geminids the night of Monday 13 December will be the best, but reduced activity can be seen for a few days either side of that date so they’ll be a few opportunities to catch this shower.
+The activity of a meteor shower often reaches a peak for one or two nights, and for this year’s Geminids the night of Wednesday 14 December (the best time will differ depending on where you are—check your location here) will be when you can catch them, but reduced activity can be seen for a few days either side of that date so they’ll be a few opportunities to catch this shower.

-So there you go—we’ve got confirmation from an expert.
-If you’re keen on waking up to see meteors in the wee hours, get your blankets, backyard chairs and eyeballs ready for a show-stopping display of light.
+So there you go—if you’re keen on waking up to see meteors in the wee hours, get your blankets, backyard chairs and eyeballs ready for a show-stopping display of light.
 You just gotta stay awake for it.

-If you're trying to stay awake, here's 25 of the best shows on Netflix right now.
+If you're trying to stay awake, here are the best shows on Netflix right now.

 Image credit: Grey Rakozy